AymaneHassini/Project1AI/README.md

 ```bash
 python main.py
 ```
+This will run the 8-puzzle solver using A* search algorithm with different heuristics and compare their performance.

 Heuristics Implemented

 Number of Misplaced Tiles: Counts the number of tiles not in their goal position.